chen0040/java-genetic-programming/docs/index.rst

 java-genetic-programming
 ========================

 java-genetic-programming is a library of java implementation for algorithms in the fields of Genetic Programming.
-Currently it supports the following algorithms:

-* Linear Genetic Programming
-* Tree Genetic Programming (Coming Soon)

-The main purpose of this library is to provide java developers a tool set of genetic programming techniques
+The main purpose of this library is to provide java developers with a tool set of genetic programming techniques

 Installation:
 -------------